 - For more advice on how to build a pergola, check out our guide.

 Chances are whether you buy a fully formed pergola or a DIY pergola kit it will arrive as unfinished bare wood.
-And of course, you can leave as is and it will still look lovely, but you could paint it to suit your style even better.
+And of course, you can leave as is and it will still look lovely, but you could paint it to suit your fence and other hard landscaping for a refined and cohesive finish.
 We love how @nest_number_9 has painted her pergola black to make it more of a feature in her garden.
-We can also imagine white would look very cool and add a very Mediterranean garden vibe.

-4. Create an outdoor living room under a pergola
+10. Create an outdoor lounging space under a pergola

 We love the boho feel of this outdoor set up; the layers of texture and neutral colour palette look so cool.
-This would be a really easy look to recreate yourself too, pop up your pergola (check out Wayfair for a similar one), paint your garden walls and then just get creating your outdoor living room.
-Rugs, cushions, throws and soft lighting are key to this look, so make sure you include plenty.
+Max out your outdoor living room furthermore with rugs, cushions, throws and soft lighting which are all key to really get the look.

 Another way to make your pergola feel more like part of your garden is to get plants growing up and around the structure.
 Plant garden borders to disguise the base of the pergola, and mix in some climbers too that will grow up and over the beams.
 Not only will this look lovely but will provide a natural shade too.

 13. Add plenty of lighting to your pergola